 Yet the surprising thing is that many companies are having trouble filling positions, because they can't find candidates that have the right skills and experience.
-That's why certifications can be helpful in differentiating you from others and proving your commitment to a specific industry and occupation.
-Certifications can also save employers time and resources, because they won't have to provide as much on-the-job training.

 They might also lead to a higher income.
 A recent Georgetown University study found that, on average, people who have certificates earn more than those with just high-school diplomas -- $34,946 a year, compared with $29,202 a year.
 And while having a certification isn't an employment silver bullet -- you also need to have a well-rounded background and be the right fit -- it does give you an edge when seeking a highly specialized position.